Chair

-My research focuses on the forms of governance which may align with local communities’ values, perceptions of fairness and minimise tradeoffs between ecosystem management and local wellbeing ...
+My research focuses on the forms of governance which may align with local communities’ values, perceptions of fairness and minimise tradeoffs ...

-IUCN CEESP Human Wellbeing and Sustainable Livelihoods Thematic Group
+Theme on Human Wellbeing & Sustainable Livelihoods

 Conservation efforts that recognise Indigenous Peoples’ and local communities’ (IPLCs) ways of knowing, being and doing, and organise around those values, practices and institutions, are the most effective at conserving nature.
 The HWSL Theme is a global network of experts exploring and communicating the complexity of Indigenous and local communities’ wellbeing and their role in addressing global biodiversity loss.